tbm/homepage/content/debian/kirkwood/sheevaplug/plugs.md

 <li>GuruPlug Display: this device looks interesting but is based on a
 different chip than all other plugs.
 While most plugs use a Marvell Kirkwood chip, the GuruPlug Display is based on a Marvell PXA chip which we currently don't support in Debian.
-At the moment, I'm not planning to support this model.</li>
+It's unlikely this model will be supported.</li>

 <li>Ionics Nimbus 200, Nimbus 300, Cumulus, Stratus and Cirrus: I asked
 Ionics for hardware and didn't get a reply so I'm not planning to support